German Basic Law, Article 3, paragraph 3, first sentence

-The German Basic Law Grundgesetz prohibits any form of discrimination based on language, homeland and origin (Article 3, paragraph 3, first sentence of the German Basic Law).
-This is binding for the legislator, for the administration on all levels of the German state and for the judiciary.
+The Basic Law prohibits any form of discrimination on the basis of language or on the basis of homeland and origin (Art.
+3 para.
+3 sentence 1 GG).
+In addition to legislation, the administration at all levels of government and the courts are bound by this.
 There is no specific minority article in the German Basic Law so far.
 The Minority Council, however, has been campaigning for incorporating a minority article into the German Basic Law.
-A 2019 initiative of the federal states of Schleswig-Holstein, Brandenburg and Saxony to enshrine minorities protection in the German Basic law was not pursued for the time being in the Upper House (Bundesrat) but is to be revisited in the 21st legislative period.
+An initiative by the federal states of Schleswig-Holstein, Brandenburg and Saxony in 2019 to enshrine the protection of minorities in the Basic Law was initially not pursued in the Bundesrat.

 Further federal legislation: Federal Election Law and Party Law